mzdyb/cisco-aci/README.md

   ACI_USERNAME: '{{ username }}'
 ```

-If you are interested in ACI configuration approach with Source of True moved to Version Control System like GitHub/GitLab please check the ACI as a Code project from my Red Hat colleague Dony Dubiel: [ACI-as-Code](https://gitlab.com/redhatautomation/network_demos/-/blob/main/cisco_aci/)
+If you are interested in ACI configuration approach with Source of True moved to Version Control System like GitHub/GitLab please check the ACI as a Code project from my Red Hat colleague Tony Dubiel: [ACI-as-Code](https://gitlab.com/redhatautomation/network_demos/-/blob/main/cisco_aci/)

 ## Feedback
 Feedback is always welcome!
 If you have any comments, please reach me out